Key points

 • Preceptorships are recommended for speech and language therapists entering the profession, returning to the profession after a significant break or in cases where they are undertaking a significant change in their clinical and professional role or scope of practice (including international recruits).

-• Health Education England and HCPC have published multi-professional guidance on key principles for preceptorships for all employers of Allied Health Professionals.
+• NHS England and HCPC have published multi-professional guidance on key principles for preceptorships for all employers of Allied Health Professionals.
 Additional guidance has been given for the devolved nations.

 • Additional considerations for speech and language therapists are identified in this guidance.